Table of Contents

 If you have unfortunately been infected with COVID-19, or have symptoms of the virus, there are a few key steps to follow.
 That way, you can battle the disease easier, and avoid infecting others.
 The steps to take are:

-• Get Advice: Report your infection to the nearest hospital.
-They will guide you to the nearest COVID center.
+- Get Advice: Report your infection to the nearest hospital.
+They will guide you to the nearest COVID centre.
 Sometimes, home isolation can also be done if the symptoms are not too severe.
 Remember to get advice from licensed medical professionals.
 WhatsApp forwards and Google are not always right.

 Once You Have Recovered